karthik-009g/NeuroNexus/README.md

 - Explored relationships between features and survival
 - Visualized survival distribution by gender, class, and age
+- currently completed till this step

 ### 3. Feature Engineering
+still learning machine learning so may take sometime to complete this
 - Converted categorical features (Sex, Embarked) into numerical variables using one-hot encoding
 - Dropped unnecessary columns (Name, Ticket, PassengerId)